Butchering Sea Lions with Stone Tools

 I had two opportunities in 1979, to experiment on dead sea lions.
 In both cases these were ones that had been shot in the head and washed up on beaches in greater Victoria, on southern Vancouver Island.

 In a perfect study, what I would prefer was having the time to butcher a sea lion carcass with stone tools into the portions known to be removed, as recorded by Indigenous peoples in earlier times.
 I would then study the cut marks I made with these tools and compare them with cut marks on ancient sea lion bones.
 I did not have time in the two cases mentioned here, as the dead sealions were seen as a health hazard in urban areas and the prime purpose of recovering them was to obtain the skeletons for the Royal B.C.
 Museum comparative collection.
 However, my exploratory efforts shown here might contribute in a small way to future studies.
+For future studies I have included as Appendix 2, the excellent notes of Charles Newcombe on how sea lions were killed and at what age and sex.

 Figure 2, shows the bifacial dacite knife blade the author made, being used to skin a sea lion.
 It later broke when too much lateral torgue was used.